 Our national museums are free, although a small donation is very welcome.
 Two of my favourites are the Museum of London in the City and the Tate Britain.
 Every time a building in the City is demolished the museum archaeologists have the chance to see what has lain underneath it for centuries and the finds are on display in the museum.
 It covers the history of London from pre-settlement times, when sabre tooth tigers roamed the Thames valley, to the 20th century when David Bowie was on his Space Odyssey.
 Until 25th January there will be a feature on Paddington Bear and one of the temporary decorated statues of Paddington is not too far from the museum.

 Paddington Bear Exhibition at the Museum of London.
 Photo: ©Museum of London.

 There are two major parades in London in January.
 One at the beginning of the month and one near the end.
 January 1st marching bands begin the parade at about midday on Piccadilly.
 On 30th January 1649 King Charles I was executed in Whitehall.
-There is a wreath laying ceremony at his statue on Trafalgar Square on the Sunday nearest the execution date.
-People in period costume march along the Mall in homage to the “murdered” king.
+There is a wreath-laying ceremony at his statue on Trafalgar Square on the Sunday nearest the execution date.
+People in period costumes march along the Mall in homage to the “murdered” king.

 Below are some specific events for January 2014:

 Now to 16 February – Canada Square, Canary Wharf

 Now to 5 January – Natural History Museum

 Now to 5 January – Tower of London

 Now to 5 January – Westfield, Shepherds Bush

 Now to 3 January – Christmas Fair, Hyde Park Winter Wonderland